Thursday, September 21, 2023

 There are two major types of polyunsaturated fatty acids recommended for humans: omega-3 and omega-6 fatty acids.
 These differ from other types of fat common in the diet, such as saturated and monounsaturated fatty acids.

-Photo courtesy Nicolas Solerieu | Unsplash
+Photo courtesy Nicolas Solerieu

 Omega-3 fatty acids, sometimes referred to as “n-3s,” are most commonly found in fish, as well as plant-based sources such as flax seeds.
 There are three key omega-3 fats: alpha-linolenic acid (ALA), eicosapentaenoic acid (EPA), and docosahexaenoic acid (DHA).
+ALA is found in flax and chia seeds.
+You can also find it in dark leafy greens like kale and spinach.
+EPA and DHA are found in algae and fish oil.

 Omega fatty acid benefits

 Omega-3 fatty acids “regulate the brain’s functions and help fight off memory decline,” says Vanessa Rissetto, MS, RD, CDN, and co-founder of Culina Health.
 This makes omega fatty acids even more important as we age.
+They’re also linked to positive mental health and a reduced risk of depressive symptoms and brain fog.

-Studies have also linked higher levels of omega fatty acids in the blood to reduced risk of health conditions.
+Studies have also linked higher levels of omega fatty acids in the blood to reduced risk of heart conditions.
 Even when they’re vegetarian sources, they’re connected to positive cardiovascular, pulmonary, immune, and endocrine functions, too.

 Consuming 1,000 to 1,200 milligrams of DHA-rich algae oil daily may help in reducing triglyceride levels by as much as 25 percent, according to clinical studies.
 A peer review of 13 trials found a connection between omega fatty acid intake and a reduced risk of dying from a heart attack.

-Image courtesy Kaylee Garrett on Unsplash
+Photo courtesy Kaylee Garrett

 Omega fats are also linked to a reduced risk of age-related macular degeneration (AMD) and other eye conditions.
 A higher intake of EPA and DHA specifically, may prevent or delay onset of AMD.
+Inflammatory conditions showed positive results with omega fatty acids.
+Conditions including arthritis, colitis, and asthma, all have shown receptivity to the anti-inflammatory benefits of omega fats.

 Like omega-3s, omega-6 fatty acids help to reduce the risk of heart disease, reduce cholesterol levels, and may also help reduce the risk of certain types of cancer.
 Omega-6 fatty acids are more abundant due to the widespread use of oils such as canola and safflower.
 Most people who consume a Western diet get plenty of omega-6s.
 But, often, they don’t get enough omega-3s.